dart-archive/www.dartlang.org/src/site/articles/io/index.markdown

 Operations are available for writing, seeking to a given position, truncating, and so on.

-Let's implement a version using an input stream.
+Let's implement a version using a stream.
-The following code opens an InputStream object for the file.
-InputStreams are active objects that start reading data when they are created.
-Whenever data is available,
-the onData handler is called and the data can be read out from the stream using the `read()` method.
-The onData handler will continue to be called as long as data can be read from the stream.
-If all data is not read from the stream in the onData handler, the handler is guaranteed to be called again.
-To prevent further calls,
-you can set the onData handler to null.
+The following code opens the file for reading presenting the content as a stream of lists of bytes.
+Like all streams in Dart you listen on this stream and the data is given in chunks.
+You can always stop reading more from the file by cancelling the subscription.

 {% prettify dart %}
 import 'dart:io';